 “Although most of the attention on Ms. Jolie’s announcement understandably focused on her decision to undergo preventive mastectomy, women around the world make choices about breast reconstruction on a daily basis,” says Dr. Kerr.

 Jolie’s surgical approach actually involved three separate surgeries performed during a three-month period, says Dr. Kerr.
-Her surgeon details Jolie’s journey on her blog.

 The first surgery involved excising a small amount of tissue from directly behind Jolie’s nipple to make sure there were no cancerous cells there.
 This procedure is sometimes done when a patient wants her nipple spared during the mastectomy.
 The double mastectomy occurred about 10 days later, with Jolie’s plastic surgeon present to insert tissue expanders before closing the incisions.